 A common question that's asked about Flying Crane Technique is if you can cast it even after you declare attacks.
-You can indeed declare attackers, then cast it, and get the full effect.
+You can indeed declare attackers, then cast it, and get the full effect, including the untap.
 However, if blockers are declared, any creatures that are declared blocked will still be blocked even if they gain flying.

-Without a doubt this is a finisher.
+Without a doubt this Instant spell is a finisher.
 If you happen to attack with Narset, Enlightened Master and exile it using her ability, you even get to cast it at Instant Speed for free.
 This card can easily end the game on its own, especially if cast for free.

 Of course, the best use of this card was with Monastery Mentor, who creates a Monk token with prowess anytime you cast a noncreature spell.
 Those tokens become a lot mightier with the Flying Crane Technique!
 Of course, leaving six mana open for this card is not a likely scenario in most competitive Constructed scenarios.